 While undergoing treatment for his cancer, Walter chats with another patient who talks about giving up control of his life after his diagnosis.
 Walt, however, believes his acquaintance's philosophy to be "such bullshit": Walt states his belief that, regardless of his illness, he would live his life as though he was in control of his own destiny.
 Such words, however, ring hollow to him, for his life is no longer in his own hands, but those of Gustavo Fring...

-As Jesse continues to have Saul deliver cash to Andrea so she can support herself and her son, Skyler works to conceal her husband's cash, keeping it in vacuum-sealed bags in the crawl space.
+As Jesse has Saul deliver cash to Andrea so she can support herself and her son, Skyler works to conceal her husband's cash, keeping it in vacuum-sealed bags in the crawl space.
 That night, Hank asks Walt for a favor: to drive him to the gym and a mineral expo show.

 The following day, Hank reveals the real reason he asked for a ride from Walt: he continued to have suspicions about Gus, and wants Walt to stealthily place a tracking device on Gus's car.
 Walt is hesitant, but agrees to do it.
 At first, he doesn't place the tracker on the car as he goes inside to order a drink to maintain a cover of innocence.
-Gus is waiting inside, and he tells Walt to "do it" while taking his order.
-Walt complies, then desperately pleads into the cameras in the superlab that he placed the tracker unwillingly, and that Hank would not be a problem.
+Gus is waiting inside, and in response to Walt's protestations of innocence, he tells him to "do it" while taking his order.
+Walt complies and puts the tracker on Gus' car, then desperately pleads into the cameras in the superlab that he placed the tracker unwillingly, and that Hank would not be a problem.

-Walt visits Jesse afterwards.
+Walt visits Jesse afterwards, now more urgent about their plan to kill Gus.
 Jesse is dragging his feet in arranging a meeting with Gus to try to poison him.
-Jesse states that there was no meetings arranged, but while he isn't looking, Walt looks at the texts on his phone and sees that a meeting had been set up, but was cancelled, leaving him incensed.
+Jesse states that there were no meetings arranged, but while he isn't looking, Walt looks at the texts on his phone and sees that a meeting actually had been set up, but was cancelled, leaving him incensed.

 Mike calls Gus to report that the DEA is not actively investigating him: as far as he knows, Hank is acting alone.
 More concerning is if Hank or the DEA catch wind of the cartel moving against him.